About · Methodology

 or it's outside the City's West Loop classification.

-Eight public data sources feed the site.
-They're arranged in tiers, with later tiers only filling gaps — never overriding — what earlier tiers already say:
+Sources are arranged in tiers, with later tiers only filling gaps — never overriding — what earlier tiers already say:

 The refresh cadence